 QUESTIONS?
-BEFORE YOU CALL FOR SERVICE . . .
+BEFORE YOU CALL FOR SERVICE ...

-PROBLEM POSSIBLE CAUSE TOP BURNERS DO NOT Make sure electrical plug is plugged into a live power outlet.
-LIGHT OR DO NOT BURN EVENLY Burner holes on the side or around the top of burner may be clogged.
-Remove burner heads and burner caps.
-Clean them with a sewing needle or bare wire.
-Make sure you do not enlarge the burner holes.
-Check electrode area for burned-on food or grease.
-BURNER FLAMES VERY LARGE OR YELLOW If range is connected to LP gas, contact the person who installed your range or made the conversion.
-CLOCK DOES NOT WORK Plug on the range is not completely inserted in the electrical outlet.
-Range electrical plug must be securely plugged into a live power outlet.
+PROBLEM POSSIBLE CAUSE CLOCK DOES NOT WORK Range electrical plug must be securely seated in a live power outlet.
 Check for blown fuse or tripped circuit breaker.
 OVEN LIGHT DOES NOT Bulb may be loose or burned out.
-See the Oven Light Bulb section.
 COME ON Electrical plug must be plugged into a live power outlet.
 OVEN WILL NOT WORK Plug on the range is not completely inserted in the electrical outlet.
-The circuit breaker in your house has been tripped, or a fuse has been blown.
+Pilot(s) is (are) not lit (on standing pilot models).
+See the Lighting Instructions for Standing Pilot Models section in Using Your Oven. • The circuit breaker in your house has been tripped, or a fuse has been blown.
 Oven controls not properly set.
 OVEN TEMPERATURE TOO HOT OR TOO COLD The OVEN TEMP knob needs adjustment.
 See the Adjust the Oven Thermostat-Do It Yourself section.
 FOOD DOES NOT ROAST Oven controls not properly set.
 See the Baking or Roasting section.
-OR BAKE PROPERLY Shelf position is not correct.
-Incorrect cookware or cookware of improper size is being used.
+OR BAKE PROPERLY Shelf position is not correct Incorrect cookware or cookware of improper size is being used.
 Oven thermostat needs adjustment.
 See the Adjust the Oven Thermostat- Do It Yourself section.
-Aluminum foil used improperly in the oven.
-See the Using the Oven section.
-Oven bottom not securely seated in position.
-See the Care and Cleaning section.
+Aluminum foil used improperly in the oven. · 병원: 1911년 1912년 1913년 - 1913년 1917 - 1917년 - 1917년 1917년 - 1917년 191 Oven bottom not securely seated in position.
 FOOD DOES NOT Oven controls not properly set.
 See the Broiling section.
-BROIL PROPERLY Oven door and/or broiler compartment not closed.
+BROIL PROPERLY Oven door and/or broiler drawer not closed.
+Improper shelf position being used.
+See the Broiling section.
 Food is being cooked on a hot pan.
 Cookware is not suited for broiling.
 Aluminum foil used on the broiler pan grid has not been fitted properly and slit as recommended.
 Oven bottom not securely seated in position.
-See the Care and Cleaning section.
 STRONG ODOR Improper air/gas ratio in oven.
-Adjust oven burner air shutter.
-See the Installation Instructions section.
-An odor from the insulation around the oven liner is normal for the first few times oven is used.
+Adjust oven burner air shutter. • An odor from the insulation around the oven liner is normal for the first few times oven is used.
 This is temporary.